As Told by Ginger: Setting

-The series takes place in the fictional suburban town of Sheltered Shrubs, located in Connecticut.
-Sheltered Shrubs is based on the real town of Larchmont, New York, where series creator Emily Kapnek moved to when she was in junior high.
-She said the town became "sort of the basis for this show".
-Other towns noted in the series are Protected Pines, a gated community in which Courtney lives, Brittle Branches, where Ginger's father resides, and Heathered Hills, the town of Ginger's summer camp crush, Sasha.
+The series is set in the fictional suburban town of Sheltered Shrubs, Connecticut.
+Sheltered Shrubs was inspired by Larchmont, New York, where series creator Emily Kapnek moved while attending junior high school.
+Kapnek stated that Larchmont became "sort of the basis for this show".

+Other recurring locations include Protected Pines, the gated community where Courtney Gripling lives; Brittle Branches, the hometown of Ginger's father; and Heathered Hills, home to Sasha, whom Ginger meets at summer camp.